getty-zig/getty.so/pages/guide/interfaces.md

 # Interfaces

-Most of your interactions with Getty will consist of implementing the various interfaces Getty defines.
-As such, it's important to understand how __Getty interfaces__ work and how to implement them.
+In short, working with Getty means implementing various interfaces defined by the framework.
+Therefore, it's important to understand how __Getty interfaces__ work and how to implement them.

-Getty interfaces are functions and their constraints are specified as a parameter list.
+A Getty interface is just a normal function whose parameter list specifies the interface's constraints.
+If you've seen `std.io.Reader` or `std.io.Writer` before, then this should look familiar to you.

 {% label Zig code %}
 {% highlight zig %}